Philippe734/VPN-Lifeguard/README.md

 Application to protect yourself when your VPN disconnects

-Free & open source application to protect yourself when your VPN disconnects.
+Free & open source application to protect your privacy when your VPN disconnects.
 It blocks Internet access any others specified applications.
 It prevents unsecured connections after your VPN connection goes down.
 VPN Lifeguard will close down the specified applications and automatically reconnect your VPN.
 Then, reload applications when reconnecting the VPN.

 ## Characteristic